mmichellesvv/Academic-Text-Rewriter/README.md

 ## Features

-- **Multi-format Input Support**: Automatically processes either .docx or .pdf files, depending on the file extension.
+- **Multi-format Input Support**: Automatically processes either `.docx` or `.pdf` files, depending on the file extension.

-- **Chunk-wise Rewriting**: Splits input text into manageable chunks (by paragraphs in .docx or reconstructed paragraph-like segments in .pdf) before rewriting, which helps preserve context and improves output quality.
+- **Chunk-wise Rewriting**: Splits input text into manageable chunks (by paragraphs in `.docx`, or reconstructed paragraph-like segments in `.pdf`) before rewriting, which helps preserve context and improves output quality.
 - **Groq Cloud API Integration**: Uses Groq language models for semantic rewriting with optional content expansion.
 - **Preserves Logical Structure**: Special handling of headings or section openers (e.g., lines ending with a colon) to keep text coherent across chunks.
 - **Terminal-based CLI Tool**: No GUI needed; just run the script from terminal with a few parameters.

-- **Automatic File Detection**: The script detects the first supported file in the directory if no input is explicitly provided.
+- **Automatic File Detection**: The script detects the first supported file (`.docx` or `.pdf`) in the directory if no input is explicitly provided.

+---

 ### Usage

 ## API Key Creating

-Go to **https://console.groq.com/keys**.
-Log in, create an API key, copy the token and keep it **safe**.
+Go to [https://console.groq.com/keys](https://console.groq.com/keys).
+Log in, create an API key, copy the token, and **keep it safe**.

+---

 ## Installation
-1. Download **requirements.txt** and **rewrIT-er.py** files from the repo.
+1. Download `requirements.txt` and `rewrIT-er.py` files from this repository.
-2. Place them in the **same** folder as the .docx or .pdf file you want to rewrite.
+2. Place them in the **same** folder as the `.docx` or `.pdf` file you want to rewrite.
 3. Open a terminal (Command Prompt or Bash) and navigate to this folder:
 ```bash
 `cd [your-folder-name]